yanncalec/dpmhm/docs/datasets/dcase2020.md

-::: dpmhm.datasets.dcase.dcase2020
+::: dpmhm.datasets.dcase2020
     options:
       show_source: false

 ## Installation
-Due to the large size, fully automatic installation is not supported.
-Manually download all zip files from the provided link.
-Unzip all files into a same folder e.g. `~/tmp/dcase2020`, which will look like
+Only manual installation is supported.
+Download all zip files from the provided link.
+Unzip them into a same folder e.g. `~/tmp/dcase2020`
 ```sh
 .
 ├── fan